OurMachinery/themachinery-books/the_machinery_book/src/qa_pipeline/how_to_write_integration_tests.md

 At this point, we have not tackled the following possible questions:

 - Where and how do we register the interface?
-- How could this interface look like?
+- What could this interface look like?
-- How does a test itself look like?
+- What does the test itself look like?

 **Let us walk those questions through:**